Greek Salad Recipe

 If you love the flavorsome, simple, and healthy recipes from Greece, you’ll love this Mediterranean diet Greek salad.

-It’s a tasty, fresh, and full of healthy ingredients.
+Greek Salad, or Horiatiki salad, is a fresh and tasty meal full of healthy ingredients.

 Here’s my favorite way of making this vegetarian salad.